 The following administrative examinations are given at USC:

 Placement Examinations

-Placement examinations determine the student's level of ability in order to establish the appropriate placement level in subjects such as mathematics, chemistry and foreign languages.
-No unit credit is available.
+Placement examinations determine the student's level of ability and appropriate placement in mathematics, chemistry and foreign languages.
+These exams carry no unit credit but can be used to fulfill a required or elective subject area.